You are here

 - be registered with the relevant professional regulator

-To gain this annotation, NMPs must undertake an accredited non-medical prescribing programme, delivered by a Higher Education Institution (HEI).
+To gain this, NMPs must undertake an accredited non-medical prescribing programme, at a higher education institution.
 These programmes provide the knowledge, skills and training to prescribe safely and competently.

-NMPs, like all prescribers, should demonstrate their competency against the Royal Pharmaceutical Society’s 'A Competency Framework for All Prescribers'.
+NMPs should work to the Royal Pharmaceutical Society’s 'A Competency Framework for All Prescribers'.
 NMPs should not prescribe outside their competency.
-Practices should have mechanisms in place to make sure NMPs are working within their competence.
+Practices should have systems to make sure NMPs are working within their competence.

 All NMPs must have adequate medical indemnity.
 This is part of the requirements of registration with their professional body.
 This indemnity should include their NMP role.